pingng/tadlib/README.md

 math ops to manually create the layers and structure of the model, but with the added verbosity of Java.

 It is possible to create larger models with TADLib, but it will run too slow to be practically usable.

+There is support for parallel execution of some math operations.
+It helps training of MNIST like dataset, but it will still be too slow for real world problems.

 References
 ---